September 2021 Issue of the Alumnus

 Planning for the Cookeville Mall began three years prior to its opening, and construction began in late 1976.
 The Cookeville Mall's grand opening occurred Oct.
 5-7, 1977, and the event sparked a huge celebration in the Cookeville area, with three days of special opening events.

-Click the link below to read Megan's full blog post titled "Cookeville Mall Revisted" and to see additional photos.
+Click the link below to read Megan's full blog post titled "Cookeville Mall Revisited" and to see additional photos.

 University Archivist Megan Atkinson, Assistant Archivist Hannah O'Daniel McCallon and the University Archives staff are responsible for collecting, preserving and making accessible materials of historical significance to the University and the Upper Cumberland.
 Follow Archives and Special Collections on Facebook, email their office with questions, and watch for more "Archives with Atkinson" in future editions of The Alumnus.